Overview

 We are at a critical point right now.
 Fair elections, fair maps, and individual freedoms are on the line.
 We have the power to shape our Ohio Supreme Court if we vote.

-This November, there are three Ohio Supreme Court races on the ballot including the one for the chief justice.
-We have the opportunity as Ohio voters to elect a majority of justices who will share our values, keep checks and balances in place to protect against extreme politicians, and preserve our rights and freedoms.
+This November, there are three Ohio Supreme Court races on the ballot.
+We have the opportunity as Ohio voters to elect justices who will share our values, keep checks and balances in place to protect against extreme politicians, and preserve our rights and freedoms.

-The next court is expected to hear cases on topics with the potential to re-shape Ohio’s politics and the lives of its residents.
-They include cases that will decide:
+The next court could hear cases on topics with the potential to re-shape Ohio’s politics and the lives of its residents.
+They include cases such as:

 Looking Ahead